 is that the fences are parallel and the centre line of the two pass exactly through

-Working as in Sk.
+in Sk.
 2 will achieve this.